gengsun/Test/README.md

 # Test

-This repository is for testing purposes only.
+This repo is for testing purposes only.